DanFrmSpace/esx_npclock/README.md

 This is the **latest version** of NPCLock.
 I apologize for the low frequency of updates.
 This is my first Resource Release so it's simple af.
 Hope you enjoy

-If you have any suggestion for me to add let me know.
+If you have any suggestions for me to add let me know.

 ## Thank you very much